 Additionally, consider the health benefits.
 While harder to quantify, reducing exposure to contaminants can lead to fewer medical issues and associated costs over time.

-When it comes to installing a whole house water filtration system, homeowners often weigh the costs of DIY versus professional installation.
+Homeowners installing a whole house water filtration system often weigh the costs of DIY versus professional installation.

 DIY installation can seem appealing due to lower upfront costs.
 However, it requires technical knowledge and the right tools.
 Mistakes can lead to leaks, improper filtration, or damage to your home’s plumbing system.